Can you build significant muscle mass after 60?

 Choose exercises that allow you to work muscles effectively without joint discomfort.
 Compound movements like squats, chest presses, and rows work multiple muscle groups efficiently.
 Machines can provide excellent support and stability, whilst free weights offer functional strength benefits.
 The best choice depends on your individual comfort and mobility.

-Work within moderate rep ranges of 8-12 repetitions per set.
+Work within moderate rep ranges of 8–12 repetitions per set.
 This range builds muscle mass after 60 whilst managing joint stress better than very heavy, low-rep training.
-Control each movement, taking 2-3 seconds to lift and 2-3 seconds to lower the weight.
-This controlled pace maximizes muscle tension and reduces injury risk.
+Control each movement, taking 2–3 seconds to lift and 2–3 seconds to lower the weight.
+This controlled pace maximises muscle tension and reduces injury risk.

 Rest days matter as much as training days.
 Your muscles grow during recovery, not during workouts.
 Schedule at least one full day between resistance training sessions for the same muscle groups.
 Use rest days for gentle movement like walking rather than complete inactivity, which supports recovery without hindering it.